Helping her sing her song

-One of the things Lori and I discuss/teach about when we do a marriage retreat is the importance of helping our spouses to sing their song.
-We took this from a bit of video of Tony Fitzgerald in which he talks about a church in which no one goes to their grave with their song unsung.
+One of the things Lori and I discuss/teach about when we do a marriage retreat is the importance of helping our spouses “sing their song”.
+We took this from a video of Tony Fitzgerald in which he talks about a church where no one goes to their grave with their song unsung.
 In a nutshell, each of us has a song, or songs, to sing.
 Not being able to sing what is inside you is miserable, and a loving spouse should be all about making sure their wife or husband is able to sing what God put in them.

-In the same way that I do things to allow my bride to sing, she does things that make it possible for me to sing the song that God has put in me.
-Sometimes that is doing things that are usually “my job”, and sometimes that means doing things she is not comfortable doing.
-I think it is important for me to see what she does, to thank her for it, and to recognise that she is an important part of any song I sing, even if no one sees her working behind the scenes.
+Lori also does things that make it possible for me to sing the song God has put in me.
+Sometimes it’s doing things that are usually “my job”, and sometimes it means doing things she’s not comfortable doing.
+I think it is important for me to see what she does, to thank her for it, and to recognise she plays an important part in any song I sing, even if no one sees her working behind the scenes.